 If your camera’s auto-exposure settings say that the photo would require a shutter speed slower than 1/60 of a second, then you probably shouldn’t hand-hold the camera or the photo would come out blurry.
 The reason it would come out blurry is because the shutter would be open long enough for any minor hand shake to distort the composition.
 The use of a tripod or higher ISO (or faster film) will probably be needed but many of us do not regularly carry a tripod.
 Most photographers simply use their flash bulb when they’re inside.

 In order to take effective indoor flash photos there are some techniques you should keep in mind.
 When using the flash do not point it directly at a mirror or glass that will create a lens flare or just ruin the photo.
 Stand close enough to your subjects so the flash is actually effective (four to ten feet).
 Try to make sure your main subjects are about the same distance away from the flash as each other or some that are closer to the flash will appear brighter than ones that are farther away.

 Fill flash fills in the areas of a photo that would normally appear too dark.
 Fill flash can be used for sunny day portraits for shadows on a subject’s face or to fill any shaded area that is out of the sunlight.
 Fill flash can also be used to cast light into a room where there are no windows.
 Fill in flash is ideal for back-lit and side-lit situations.
 In a backlit situation there will be a lot of light in the background but no or little light cast on the front of the subject.

-This would normally create somewhat of a silhouette effect, but with a fill flash it would balance the photo nicely.
-But in order for this technique to work, you must be careful to stay in flash range which is usually around four to ten feet.
-With common cameras in order to add fill flash to a photo just toggle the flash to go off when it normally would not be needed.
+This would normally create somewhat of a silhouette effect, but a fill flash would balance the photo nicely.
+In order for this technique to work, you must be careful to stay in flash range, which is usually around four to ten feet.
+With common cameras, in order to add fill flash to a photo, just toggle the flash to go off when it normally would not be needed.